remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

     - [reminder](#reminder-object)
         - Type: a{sv}
         - Note that the 'completed' key will be ignored here
+        - You can leave any of these values blank, in that case the default value will be used

 - Returns (su)
     - reminder-id